In 2016, we transitioned the MBA Learning Center to run on Instructure's Canvas Learning Management System (LMS).

 Quick Study LAPs do not contain as much content as a full LAP.
 They might only have a single narrative section and/or a single activity but typically include a PowerPoint presentation and a PostTest.

 Just For You LAPs are much more brief.
-They might only contain a handful of items or a web link to a pertinent activity or article related to the given Performance Indicator.
+They might only contain a handful of items or a web link to a pertinent activity/article.

 How Are LAPs Organized?